matt-antone/Scorer/memory-bank/systemPatterns.md

 - **Startup & Resume Logic**: On launch, the app checks for a saved game.
 If a meaningful game state is found, it presents a "Resume/New Game" choice.
 Otherwise, it proceeds directly to the new game setup.
 - **New Game Setup**:
   - `setup`: Initializes a new game object.
+The Kivy host displays the `NameEntryScreen`.
+  - `name_entry`: This phase is now highly interactive.
-  - `name_entry`: Players provide their names (Kivy & Web).
+    - Players can enter their names on their web clients.
-  - `deployment`: Players set up their pieces.
-The main game UI becomes visible.
-  - `first_turn`: A player is selected to go first.
+    - The Kivy host can also be used to enter names.
+    - The phase advances automatically when both players have submitted their names, OR when the Kivy host user presses "Continue".
+  - `deployment`: After names are entered, the system moves to the deployment roll-off.
+    - Players can roll from their web client OR from the Kivy host screen.
+    - Once a winner is determined, the "Attacker"/"Defender" choice is presented on both the Kivy host AND the winning player's client.
+    - The first interface to register the choice updates the state for all clients.
+    - The Kivy `DeploymentSetupScreen` acts as both a controller and a real-time display of this entire process.
+  - `first_turn`: After the roles are set, the Kivy host displays the `FirstTurnSetupScreen` where the Attacker chooses who goes first.
 - **Gameplay Loop**:
   - `game_play`: The core state where players take turns, score points, and use the timer.
 The app cycles through rounds 1-5.
 - **Game End**: